archiigarg/Airplane-ticket-booking-system/README.md

 Admin users can access additional functionalities through the admin panel, such as managing flight listings and user information.

-## Contributing

-Contributions to this project are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/my-feature`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/my-feature`).
-5. Create a new pull request.

-Please ensure your contributions adhere to the [code of conduct](CODE_OF_CONDUCT.md).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

-Feel free to reach out if you have any questions or need further assistance [Piyush Linkedin](https://www.linkedin.com/in/piyushpardeshi/).
-Happy coding!